Matir/wrongbaud.github.io/_posts/2019-10-07-router-teardown.md

 Note: flashrom can never write if the flash chip isn't found automatically.
 ```

 It looks like we're having some issues doing this in circuit, looking at the lines with a scope, it appears that the BusPirate can not drive the lines appropriately.
 After further investigation I found that the Chip Select line was not being pulled low enough, after trying a few various pull-down resistors I decided to move on from reading it in circuit.
 This is a common issue with trying to do any kind of in circuit reads, in order to mitigate this one can look for a reset line for the main CPU, or attempt to get the CPU into a state where it is still powering the chip but not attempting to communicate.
-But -- since I'm a little lazy, let's just remove it with hot air and dump it, see the pictures below and the output of binwalk on the flash image!
+But -- since I'm a little lazy, let's just remove it with hot air and dump it, see the pictures below and the output of binwalk on the flash image

 ![Removed EEPROM](https://wrongbaud.github.io/assets/img/REMOVED_EEPROM.jpg)

 ![Removed EEPROM](https://wrongbaud.github.io/assets/img/BUSPIRATE_EEPROM.jpg)

+Now that we have removed the EEPROM, we see more positive results with flashrom, which is to be expected.

 ```
 wrongbaud@wubuntu:~$ sudo flashrom -p buspirate_spi:dev=/dev/ttyUSB0 -r router.bin